onebeyond/js-pills/advanced/dedupe-arrays/README.md

 // [ '🇪🇸', '🏁', '🇪🇺', '🇮🇨', '🏳️‍🌈' ]
 ```

-And :tada:, our deduped array:
+And 🎉🎉🎉, our deduped array:
 ```javascript
 const setMethod = array => [...new Set(array)];